-The Master of Science programme Business Engineering – Technical Field of Studies Electrical Engineering and Information Technology deepens and expands the skills and knowledge acquired in the Bachelor’s degree programme for planning, design, and management of electrical, information and communications technology systems.
+The programme deepens and expands the skills and knowledge acquired in the Bachelor’s degree programme for planning, design, and management of electrical, information and communications technology systems.
 Located at the interface of Business Studies, and Electrical Engineering and Information Technology, the programme is particularly characterised by its research orientation.
 The Master’s degree includes various other forms of learning to work scientifically (seminar papers, research papers, Master’s Thesis) in order to gain initial experience in basic and applied research.
 The programme caters to personal preferences by offering numerous electives and areas of specialisation.
 Regarding specialisation and individual design of the study plan using the model plans for orientation, the students should seek advice from the representatives of the respective areas of focus at the Department of Electrical Engineering and Information Technology.
 Additionally, we recommend that you attend the introductory lecture “Introduction to the Master’s Degree Programme” offered by the department at the beginning of your Master’s programme.

 An additional internship serves the qualification of students.
 A completed commercial training or a completed vocational training in the field of Electrical Engineering and Information Technology may be taken into account completely or partially.
 If possible, the 12-week internship should be completed before the start of the programme; it must, however, be completed no later than by the day of registering for the last subject exam.
 During the programme, it is possible to do the internship abroad as well as spend entire semesters in a foreign country.

-The Master of Science in Business Engineering – Technical Field of Study Electrical Engineering and Information Technology is divided as follows into three subject areas.
+The programme is divided as follows into three subject areas.

 The first subject area comprises Legal and Business Studies and consists of the following five subsections: